 I also want to remind you that every dish doesn’t need to involve complicated layers of flavors and textures.
 A simple salad with mustard vinaigrette might compliment the turkey perfectly.
 If you still have a persimmon in your fruit basket and don’t know what to do with it, slice it like an apple and add it to this salad.
 A platter of roasted vegetables can be made ahead of time, served at room temperature, and work with the other sauces and dressings on your plate.

-Delicious green beans are great briefly blanched (just until they go from warmed to cooked), and then dressed with a mustard and lemon vinaigrette or an almond or hazelnut aillade.
+Delicious green beans are great briefly blanched (just until they go from warmed to cooked), and then dressed with a mustard and lemon vinaigrette, our leek-mustard relish or an almond or hazelnut aillade.

-Roasted delicata squash or the little kabocha can be roasted and dressed with a simple date-sherry vinaigrette and then tossed with roasted almonds, pomegranate seeds, parsley, arugula, and some shaved parmesan.
+Roasted delicata squash, honey nut or the little kabocha can be roasted ahead of time and used in a salad... like bitter greens (arugula or raw kale) dressed with date-sherry vinaigrette and then tossed with the roasted squash, toasted almonds, pomegranate seeds, parsley, and some shaved parmesan.

-Roasted winter squash is also great with sage-brown butter and parmesan.
+Is great with sage-brown butter and parmesan.
 Although easy, a brown butter sauce is a last-minute preparation, and the butter congeals when it gets cold, making the dish less appealing when you return for another serving hours later.
-So consider Gabrielle Hamilton’s brown butter vinaigrette from Prune. https://cooking.nytimes.com/recipes/8626-brown-butter-vinaigrette Like bagna cauda (another great sauce to serve alongside a platter of room temp. roasted vegetables), just make sure to take this dressing out of the refrigerator in enough time for it to temp and the fat to become liquid.
+So consider Gabrielle Hamilton’s brown butter vinaigrette from Prune.
+Like bagna cauda (another great sauce to serve alongside a platter of room temp. roasted vegetables), just make sure to take this dressing out of the refrigerator in enough time for it to temp and the fat to become liquid.

 A simple baked sweet potato might need to play the role of a team player, making your life easier, and letting other dishes shine.
-But if you have the bandwidth and your spread needs a show stopper, consider Suzanne Goin’s roasted sweet potatoes with bacon and romesco (https://www.epicurious.com/recipes/food/views/sweet-potatoes-with-bacon-and-spinach-391106plus https://www.evankleiman.com/recipe/recipe-romesco-sauce-suzanne-goin-style/) or Gjelina’s roasted sweet potatoes dressed with lime-yogurt.
-I like how the sweet potatoes are cooked in this recipe, and you can dress it with something else. (https://cooking.nytimes.com/recipes/1017992-gjelinas-roasted-yams)
+But if you have the bandwidth and your spread needs a show stopper, consider Suzanne Goin’s roasted sweet potatoes with bacon and romesco.
+Or Gjelina’s roasted sweet potatoes dressed with lime-yogurt.
+I like how the sweet potatoes are cooked in this recipe, and you can dress it with something else.

 Here’s my family’s recipe for sweet and sour cabbage.
 This dish is magenta, and good hot or room temp.
 We also serve it on rolls with milk-braised turkey at the school lunch program I’m involved with.